AidanJReid/claire/README.md

 ### Existing features

-- Deployed a **Sticky navbar | Sidenav** which makes navigation easier for the user, especially on mobile.
+- Deployed a **Sticky navbar | Sidenav** making navigation easier for the user, especially on mobile.
 This displays various links based on user profile, .e.g.
-If not logged in (Register, Login, Treatments, Cart); logged in (Logout, Treatments, Cart).Sidenav pops out on small to medium devices (max-width 992 px) and contain the aforementioned nav links.
+If not logged in (Register, Login, Treatments, Cart); logged in (Logout, Treatments, Cart).
+Sidenav pops out on small to medium devices (max-width 992 px) and contain the aforementioned nav links.
 - **Flash message**
 - **Login** - enables registered users to login.
 Username and password are cross-checked against account for verification against details stored in the database.
 - **Register** - Allows visitors to register for a free account.
 Checks included to ensure username and email address don't already exist in the database before users are successfully registered.
 Passwords stored in the database are hashed for security reasons.
-- **Logout** - Logged-in users can logout by clicking on appropriate button in the nav/sidenav, whereby their session is ended.
+- **Logout** - Logged-in users can logout by clicking on appropriate button in the nav/sidenav, thereby ending their session.
-- **Reset Password** - Registered users having difficulty recalling their password can reset it on the login page, whereby the email address associated with their profile will receive an email with corresponding link to confirm that they want to reset their password (and subsequently choose a new password to overwrite old on in the database)
+- **Reset Password** - Registered users having difficulty recalling their password can reset it on the login page, whereby the email address associated with their profile will receive an email with corresponding link to confirm that they want to reset their password (and subsequently choose a new password to overwrite old on in the database).
-- **Profile Page** - Unique page detailing user name, email address of account, profile pic and any testimonials that have been posted (with the ability to edit same)
+- **Profile Page** - Unique page detailing user name, email address of account and profile pic.
-- **Edit Profile** - update profile pic, edit testimonials (if any).
-(Modal?)
+- **Edit Profile** - update profile pic and details.
 - **Filter** - Either using search for keyword, or by using the radio buttons which filter by body part (for massage).

 ### Features Left to Implement

-- Introduce **blog** for administrator to publish posts in chronological order.
-Not super-pressing, but a nice-to-have.
 - **Pagination** especially as the number of available treatments grow.
 Now, it's relatively manageable.

 ## Technologies Used